LinghaoChan/hf-daily-autoemail/README.md

 # HuggingFace Daily Papers Abstracts Extractor

 This project automates the process of downloading, summarizing, and converting daily papers from Hugging Face into easily readable formats.
+A daily email is sent to the user with the abstracts of the papers.
+The user can set the sender email, receiver email, and password of the sender email to receive the daily papers.

 ![Sample output of abstract extraction process](img/daily_hf_papers_abstracts_sample_output.png)